Evander Holyfield vs. Riddick Bowe (1st meeting)

 - In the eleventh round, Bowe hurt Holyfield with a left hook.
 Holyfield tried to clinch, but Bowe stepped to his right and dropped Holyfield with a right to the side of the head.

-- The fight was named Fight of the Year by The Ring Magazine.
+- Bowe vs. Holyfield was named Fight of the Year by The Ring.

-- Round ten was named Round of the Year by The Ring Magazine.
+- Round ten was named Round of the Year by The Ring.